backslashphp/backslash/docs/content/docs/testing/writing-test-scenarios.md

 ---

 The `Scenario` component provides a fluent, behavior-driven interface for testing event-sourced applications.
-It uses the `Play` class to define test scenarios in a readable, expressive manner.
+It uses the `Play` class to define test scenarios in a readable, expressive Given-When-Then manner.

 ## Understanding scenarios